 Nexplanon is a small, soft, and pliable birth control implant.
 Your doctor places it under the skin on the inside of your upper arm.
 This means it’s hidden from view.
 The implant releases etonogesterol, a progestin hormone slowly over time.
 Like Depo Provera, this thins out the lining of the uterus often resulting in changes to menstruation.
 Nexplanon provides up to 3 years of continuous pregnancy prevention.

 Paragard is an intrauterine device (IUD) that is inserted into the uterus for long-term birth control.
-The T-shaped plastic frame has copper wire coiled around the stem and two copper sleeves along the arms.
+The T-shaped frame has copper wire coiled around the stem and two copper sleeves along the arms.
 Paragard produces an inflammatory reaction in the uterus that is toxic to sperm, which helps prevent fertilization.
 Paragard is the only copper IUD available in the U.S. and is the only IUD that does not contain hormones.
 Paragard prevents pregnancy for up to 10 years after insertion and should not have long term effects on menstruation in any way.